Skip to main content

 Having not heard from Ryder for a week we were surprised to see that when he ‘popped-up’ on the 16 July he had become our most southerly Cuckoo.
 He was 35km (20 miles) south-west of Valencia, 530km (330 miles) SSW of his last position in France.
 Further signals received yesterday evening (18 July) show that he had continued south and was leaving the Atlas Mountains of Morocco in a south-westerly direction!
 This makes him the first of our tagged Cuckoos to arrive in Africa and the first non East- Anglian Cuckoo to have taken the westerly route via Spain.
 The transmission period continued until the early hours of 19 July showing that he was still heading south, close to the the Algerian- Moroccan border.
 We look forward to following his progress as he continues his desert crossing!

-Past updates from Ryder
+Past updates from ryder

-Sponsor an individual cuckoo with a monthly Direct Debit or make a one-off donation.
+Sponsor your chosen Cuckoo with a monthly Direct Debit or a one-off donation, and receive exclusive updates and insight into their migration.

 Information on this page is for illustrative purposes only and should not be reproduced without permission